Dardic languages: Classification

-George Morgenstierne's scheme corresponds to recent scholarly consensus.
-As such, the historic Dardic's position as a legitimate genetic subfamily has been repeatedly called into question; it is widely acknowledged that the grouping is more geographical in nature, as opposed to linguistic.
-Indeed, Buddruss rejected the Dardic grouping entirely, and placed the languages within Central Indo-Aryan.
-Other scholars, such as Strand and Mock, have similarly voiced doubts in this regard.
+Georg Morgenstierne's scheme corresponds to recent scholarly consensus.
+As such, the historic Dardic languages' position as a legitimate genetic subfamily has been repeatedly called into question; it is widely acknowledged that the grouping is more geographical in nature, as opposed to linguistic.
+Richard Strand has argued that the term should be abandoned, citing both the lack of justification for a distinct Dardic subgroup and the problematic history of the label, and instead proposes classifying the languages directly into smaller genealogical groups within Indo-Aryan.
+Mock has similarly voiced doubts in this regard.

+In response to the ambiguity of the term, several alternative geographical labels have also been proposed to replace Dardic.
+Henrik Liljegren has used Hindu-Kush Indo-Aryan, while Richard Strand has proposed the term Far-Northwestern Indo-Aryan.
+Both terms are increasingly used in recent scholarship as replacements for Dardic.

-However, Kachru contrasts "Midland languages" spoken in the plains, such as Punjabi and Urdu, with "Mountain languages", such as Dardic.
-Kogan has also suggested an 'East-Dardic' sub-family; comprising the 'Kashmiri', 'Kohistani' and 'Shina' groups.
+However, Anton Kogan has suggested an 'East-Dardic' sub-family; comprising the 'Kashmiri', 'Kohistani' and 'Shina' groups.

-The case of Kashmiri is peculiar.
-Its Dardic features are close to Shina, often said to belong to an eastern Dardic language subfamily.
-Kachru notes that "the Kashmiri language used by Kashmiri Hindu Pandits has been powerfully influenced by Indian culture and literature, and the greater part of its vocabulary is now of Indian origin, and is allied to that of Sanskritic Indo-Aryan languages of northern India".
+Scholars have differed in their assessment of the internal subgrouping of the languages traditionally labelled Dardic.
+Some proposed groupings appear comparatively stable, while others have been substantially revised or remain uncertain.
+Buddruss removed Domaki from the 'Shina' group entirely, and identified it as belonging to Central Indo-Aryan.
+Rambani and Sarazi have likewise been excluded from Kashmiri and classified under Western Pahari.
+The 'Chitrali', 'Kashmiri' and 'Pashai' are often treated as especially cohesive; by contrast, 'Kohistani' is frequently viewed as a looser regional grouping, and some quantitative analyses do not separate Kohistani' and 'Shina' cleanly.

 While it is true that many Dardic languages have been influenced by non-Dardic languages, Dardic may have also influenced neighbouring Indo-Aryan lects in turn, such as Punjabi, the Pahari languages, including the Central Pahari languages of Uttarakhand, and purportedly even further afield.
 Some linguists have posited that Dardic lects may have originally been spoken throughout a much larger region, stretching from the mouth of the Indus (in Sindh) northwards in an arc, and then eastwards through modern day Himachal Pradesh to Kumaon.
 However, this has not been conclusively established.